BeamMW/docs-gitbook/desktop/wallet-basics/create-wallet.md

 1. **Launch** Beam desktop wallet <img src="../.gitbook/assets/Screen Shot 2022-07-31 at 8.29.33 PM.png" alt="" data-size="line">.
 2. Click **create new wallet**.
 3. Generate and **record your seed phrase** **(pen and paper recommended)**.
 Make multiple copies of your seed phrase and store it somewhere safe.
-4. Verify your seed phrase.&#x20;
+4. Verify your seed phrase.
-5. Create a strong wallet password.&#x20;
+5. Create a strong wallet password.
 6. Select node connectivity.
 7. Synchronize your wallet with the blockchain (this may take some time).